mcgoughlin/PyTorch-UNet/README.md

 #### unet
 This is an example pickle file, holding some partially-trained unet weights, that can be loaded into unet.py

-#### data.csv
+#### data.csv their
-This is an example KiTS-Pytorch dataset, showing the schema of the pandas dataframe used to hold the filenames and slice indices that are used during training.
+This is an example KiTS-Pytorch dataset, showing the schema of the pandas dataframe used to hold the filenames of training data, and their slice indices.